RSS

 2. Now, look at the average selling price compared to the listing price.
 You may notice that most homes in London sell for 96% to 100% of the asking price.
 Take this into consideration when making your offer.

 3. Now, visit several of the other listings in the area.
 How does your choice compare to the others on the market?
 Is the home you’re considering in a similar shape?
 Is it laid out better on the lot?
-Is it bigger, smaller, better style, better landscaping, etc.?
-These factors will help you determine how much you should pay vs. how much others paid for similar homes in the neighbourhood.
+Is it bigger, smaller, or better in style or landscaping?
+These factors will help you determine how much to pay versus what others paid for similar homes in the neighbourhood.

 4. Now, look at the average market times for listings in the area.
 If they’re long (evaluated on a market-by-market basis), the market may be soft, and you might have more negotiating room.
 If they sell within a week or less, you may be paying full price or, in some cases, more!